Founder’s Day 2018 is coming September 15! Be a part of the fun!

 To give you a glimpse of what to expect, here is the itinerary for the 2018 festival:

-Additional activities include arts and crafts, a 5K run, and an antique car/truck/motorcycle show.
+Additional activities include arts and crafts and an antique car/truck/motorcycle show.
 The Red Bay Museum will be open for tours and many merchants will offer sidewalk sales, specials and door prizes throughout the day.

 A variety of delicious festival food will be available.
 Another crowd favorite is the giveaways.
 Prizes will be awarded to the largest family, longest distance traveled to the event and youngest and oldest attendees.

 It’s not every day that a state celebrates it’s 200th birthday.
 So there will be a three-year celebration of Alabama’s 200th birthday, which will last through 2019.
 Founders Fest will have special events, educational programs, community activities and state wide initiatives that teach, inspire, and entertain!

 Bay Tree Park is located between 2nd and 3rd Streets, along 4th Avenue SE in Downtown Red Bay.
 The festival runs from 8:30 a.m. until 4 p.m.
 Admission is free.